asgaines/blockchain/README.md

 # Blockchain

-Learning/exploration project proof-of-concept of the inner workings of a blockchain implementation.
+Proof-of-concept of the inner workings of a novel cryptocurrency.
+Full implementation from blockchain data structure, to new block mining, to P2P networking layer.

 ## Installation